pedropbazzo/pedropbazzo/README.md

 ## Hi 👋,
-I'm Pedro Paulo Bazzo, I'm a software engineer 👨‍💻 who is passionate about mobile, web technologies and open source.
+I'm Pedro Paulo Bazzo, I'm a software engineer 👨‍💻 who is passionate about developement mobile, web technologies and open source.
 I'm also a self graphic designer
 - 🔭 I’m currently working on Android, IOS Apps
 - 🌱  I’m currently working JavaScript and Frameworks
 - 💬 Ask me about: tech, memes, anime